-Test results delivered to your secure online account, usually in 3 business days or less.
+Test results available usually in 3 business days or less

 If your STD test results come back positive, a physician will be available, usually within 24 hours, or you can schedule a time of your choosing to answer any questions you may have.
 If necessary, they will discuss followup treatment and prescribe medication you can pick up at your local pharmacy. * Read more about our STD Doctor Consults

 A negative test result means that this specific test showed no sign of infection.

 A positive test result means that this specific test showed signs of infection.

 - What's the difference between Herpes 1 and Herpes 2?

 In general, HSV-1 takes up residence in the mouth area and HSV-2 in the genital area.
 Oral HSV-1 is extremely common and about 100 million Americans have it.
 It causes cold sores.
 That said, HSV-1 can cause genital herpes but it's rare and it even more rarely causes outbreaks.
 More herpes information can found here.